Hamiltonicity of Step-graphon: Hamiltonicity of complete -partite graphs

-By Lemma~\ref{lem:necessaryyinY}, if $\vec K_y$ has a Hamiltonian decomposition, then $y\in \cX$.
-Combining this fact with item~1 of the above theorem, we have that $y\in \cX \cap \N_0^m$ is both necessary and sufficient for $\vec K_y$ to have a Hamiltonian decomposition.
+By Lemma~\ref{lem:necessaryyinY}, if $\vec K_y$ has a cycle cover, then $y\in \cX$.
+Combining this fact with item~1 of the above theorem, we have that $y\in \cX \cap \N_0^m$ is both necessary and sufficient for $\vec K_y$ to have a cycle cover.

 We establish the two items of Theorem~\ref{thm:constructHam} in two subsections.